Explanation why your search engine keeps changing to Yahoo (redirect virus)

 - Suspicious ads or push notifications start to appear on the screen during browsing sessions.

-If you noticed such changes in your browser or if you are experiencing Yahoo redirect problems but you are not sure that you agreed to them, we highly recommend checking if your system is infected with additional spyware-type programs like adware and browser hijackers.
+If you noticed described changes in your browser and Yahoo hijacked Chrome, Firefox, Safari or other browser, but you are not sure that you agreed to them, we highly recommend checking if your system is infected with additional spyware-type programs like adware and browser hijackers.

 Potentially unwanted programs like Yahoo redirect virus often promote themselves via free software download sources online.
 These sources typically make money by promoting free download managers that once in a while suggest installing or “trying” various applications.